Vijay Kumar Sinha - Wikipedia

 • Female deputy chief ministers

 This article about a Bharatiya Janata Party politician from Bihar is a stub.
-You can help Wikipedia by expanding it.
+You can help Wikipedia by adding missing information.

 • v